Artemas-Muzanenhamo/gateway-examples/basics/README.md

 # Basics

-This application will simply route public requests calling the `/hello` endpoint to the `spring.io` website.
+This application is a gateway in distributed systems which simply routes requests calling the `/hello` endpoint to the `spring.io` website.
 And the same will be the case for requests calling the `/twitter/@**` endpoint to the `twitter.com` website.